microsoft/iot-curriculum/labs/iot/environment-monitor/steps/rules-pi-led.md

     ```sh
     crontab -l > cron.tmp
-    echo "@reboot sleep 60 && cd /home/pi/EnvironmentMonitor && /usr/bin/python3 /home/pi/EnvironmentMonitor/app.py" >> cron.tmp
+    echo "@reboot sleep 30 && cd /home/pi/EnvironmentMonitor && /usr/bin/python3 /home/pi/EnvironmentMonitor/app.py" >> cron.tmp
     crontab cron.tmp
     rm cron.tmp
     ```

     This code writes a new entry that is run on reboot.
-First it sleeps for 60 seconds to ensure the Pi is fully running and connected to the internet, then it launches the app.py file using the Python binary in the virtual environment.
+First it sleeps for 30 seconds to ensure the Pi is fully running and connected to the internet, then it launches the app.py file using Python.

 Test this out by rebooting the Pi.
-You should see data appearing in IoT Central.
+You should see data appearing in IoT Central 30 seconds after the Pi reboots.

 > You can only read from the Grove Pi+ sensors from one app on the Pi at a time.
-This means that if you want to run this code manually, you will need to terminate the process that was started by the reboot.
+This means that if you want to run this code manually, you will need to stop the code that was started by the reboot.
 You can do this with the following steps:
 >
 >    1. Run the following command to see all the Python processes running:
 >